StoliRocks/steve-code/README.md

 A self-contained AI code assistant CLI tool that mimics Claude Code's functionality using AWS Bedrock for Claude model access.

+> **Disclaimer**: This is a personal project and is not an official AWS product or service.
+It is not endorsed by or affiliated with Amazon Web Services.

 ## Features

 - **Interactive Mode**: Chat-like interface with context persistence